FDMcreative/instagram-clone-angularjs/README.md

 #### Difficulties:

-- Search is implemented in a very simple way; without a function inside the controller.
+- Search is implemented in a very simple way; without a function inside the controller, but directly in the "profile view".

 ---